Serbia

 The VAT was introduced on 1 January 2005 and generally follows the European Union's (EU’s) Sixth Directive.

 The standard VAT rate is 20% for most taxable supplies.
-A reduced VAT rate of 10% applies for basic food stuffs, daily newspapers, medicines, publications, public transportation services, utilities, etc.
+A reduced VAT rate of 10% applies for basic food, daily newspapers, medicines, publications, public transportation services, utilities, etc.

 In addition to these tax rates, there is a 0% tax rate with the right of deduction of the input VAT that applies to the export of goods, transport and other services directly related to exports, international air transport, etc.

-A 0% tax rate without the right of deduction of the input VAT applies to trading in shares and other securities, insurance and reinsurance, and the lease of apartments, business premises, etc.
+The tax exemption without the right of deduction of the input VAT applies to trading in shares and other securities, insurance and reinsurance, and the lease of apartments, business premises, etc.

 A taxpayer for VAT purposes is a person who independently, and in the course of its business activities, undertakes the supply of goods and services or import of goods.
-Business activity is defined as the permanent activity of a manufacturer, salesperson, or service provider for the purpose of gaining income.
+Business activity is defined as the permanent activity of a manufacturer, salesperson, or service provider for the purpose of gaining income, including the activities of exploitation of natural resources, agriculture, forestry, and self-employed activities.
 A branch or other operating unit can be a taxpayer.

-A non-resident that carries out taxable supply of goods and services in Serbia is obligated to appoint a fiscal representative and to register for VAT in Serbia, irrespective of the amount of the turnover realised in the previous 12 months.
-A foreign entity that performs a taxable supply of goods and services exclusively to VAT payers or entities referred to as governmental institutions (which includes the Republic and its authorities, the territorial autonomy and local self-government authorities, as well as legal entities established under law or other act of the Republic, territorial autonomy, or local government authority for the purpose of execution of activities of the state administration or local government) or performs passengers transportation service by buses (in special case envisaged by the Law) has no obligation to appoint a fiscal representative in Serbia and to register for VAT.
+Foreign entities that carry on taxable supply of goods and services in Serbia, as well as supply of goods and services for which a tax exemption is prescribed with the right to deduct input VAT, are required to register for VAT and to appoint a fiscal representative irrespective of the amount of the turnover in the previous 12 months.
+A foreign entity that performs a taxable supply of goods and services exclusively to VAT payers or entities referred to as governmental institutions (which includes the Republic and its authorities, the territorial autonomy and local self-government authorities, as well as legal entities established under law or other act of the Republic, territorial autonomy, or local government authority for the purpose of execution of activities of the state administration or local government) or performs supply of goods that are in the procedure of customs warehouse in accordance with customs regulations, as well as passengers transportation service by buses (in special case envisaged by the Law), has no obligation to appoint a fiscal representative in Serbia and to register for VAT.
 A foreign taxpayer that fails to register for VAT in Serbia may be subject to penalties for non-compliance.
+If a foreign supplier does not appoint a fiscal representative, VAT is due by the Serbian recipient of the goods or services.

 The usual taxable period is a calendar month; however, if a taxpayer’s total annual turnover is less than 50 million Serbian dinars (RSD), the taxable period is a calendar quarter.
 For newly established businesses, the VAT period is the calendar month for the current and next calendar year.
 Taxpayers are required to submit returns within 15 days of the end of each taxable period.
-Tax debtors who are not taxpayers are required to submit returns within ten days of the end of the taxable period.
+Tax debtors who are not taxpayers are required to submit returns within ten days of the end of the taxable period in which the tax liability arose.

-As of 1 July 2018, VAT payers will be obligated to submit a VAT assessment overview to the tax authorities, along with the VAT return.
+As of 1 July 2018, VAT payers are obligated to submit a VAT assessment overview to the tax authorities, along with the VAT return.

-As of 1 January 2019, foreign taxpayers will have the right to a VAT refund if one performs taxable supply of goods and services in Serbia to a Serbian VAT payer.
+As of 1 January 2019, foreign taxpayers have the right to a VAT refund even if they perform taxable supply of goods and services in Serbia to a Serbian VAT payer.

 Customs duties

 Goods imported into Serbia are subject to customs duty rates provided in the Law on Customs Tariff.
-These rates are ad valorem (the only exception is related to the importation of other cigarettes containing tobacco, where a combined ad valorem and specific customs duty rate is prescribed) and apply to goods originating in countries that have a most favoured nation (MFN) status in trading with Serbia.
-Goods originating in other countries are subject to MFN duty rates increased by 70%.
+These rates are ad valorem (the only exception is related to the importation of other cigarettes containing tobacco, where a combined ad valorem and specific customs duty rate is prescribed).

 Customs duty rates in Serbia range from 0% to 57.6%, with most being under 30%.
 At the moment, the 57.6% rate only applies to cigarettes containing tobacco.